miguelneto1123/ces-33-labs/README.md

+#CES-33 Labs

-#CES-33 Labs\nJust a small repo to virtualize the activities and use both computers if necessary
+Just a small repo to virtualize the activities and use both computers if necessary